ahmadbosswait/My-Portfolio/README.md

 # my_portfolio
 This is my modern portfolio.
 It is responsive.
-Created with raw HTML, CSS and Javascript. not plug-in no bootsrap.
+Created with raw HTML, CSS and Javascript.
 Watch it Live https://ahmadbosswait.github.io/my_portfolio/

 ## Screenshot